Welcome to our comprehensive comparison of the age-old debate: the difference between a flat white vs latte coffee drink.

 - In the land down under a flat white is typically served in a ceramic cup with saucer in a smaller size cup between 5-8 oz like these ones.
 The result is a less milky coffee with a stronger espresso flavour than a latte.

-Regardless of whether you order a coffee with one or two shots of espresso, in a large or small cup, the difference between a flat white and a latte is not the size, but the ratio of coffee to milk.
+Regardless of whether you order a coffee with one shot or a double shot of espresso, in a large or small cup, the difference between a flat white and a latte is not the size, but the ratio of coffee to milk.

 The Flat White is Gaining Popularity